CubanJaco/python_honeypot/README.md

     [sample]                                # Honeypot subfolder name
-    desired_path = /home/honeypot           # Path where you want to place your honeypots in this subfolder
+    desired_path = /home/honeypot           # Path where you want to place your honeypots in this subfolder store_info = True                       # Flag used to store last accessed time or use birth date from file itself

 ** You can have multiple subfolders with multiple `[sections]` in your config file.